Bachelor of Community Services

 The Bachelor of Community Services is delivered through teacher-led classroom work in the form of lectures and tutorials.
 Most units require students to attend a two-hour lecture and a one-hour tutorial.
 The course is conducted over trimesters, with three trimesters in each academic year.
 The units are taught concurrently within the trimester, and the course will be completed within three years.
 The course is comprised of 24 units across eight trimesters, covering community services, counselling, systems and policy, coordination and support, specialist skills, and fieldwork.

 The course also requires you to complete two separate work placements in a community welfare agency, totaling 400 hours (combined).
-These placements are designed to meet the requirements of the Australian Community Workers Association (ACWA).
+These placements are designed to meet the requirements of Community Work Australia, formerly the Australian Community Workers Association (ACWA).

 Course Structure